-Question Indica ative content Number The quality of written communication will be assessed in this Namber er (strands i, ii and iii) 7 (c) The main reasons include: AO1 • all people were created in the likeness of God ' • Jesus treated other racial groups fairly • Jesus taught to love thy neighbour • the Parable of the Good Samaritan shows racial discrimination is wrong • Churches have encouraged racial harmony • St Peter's vision said God has no favourites approaches are possible and must be marked according to the .
-If you are unsure of the validity of an answer, it must be sent to reviev Level Descriptor 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
-The appropriate likely to be in begin for the propriate.
-The appropriate likely to be in begin for the propriate of the pro The answer is likely to be in basic English.
+Question Indica ative content Number uality of written communication will be assessed in this ver (strands i, ii and iii) 7 (c) nain reasons include: A01 Christians believe that Christianity is the only way to come to God nat all other religions are wrong (Exclusivism) because: • Jesus said that he was the only way to God • only Christians can go to heaven • Christians have to make disciples of all the nations Some Christians believe that people can come to God through different ons, but only Christianity has the full truth (Inclusivism) because: • it is the teaching of the Catholic Church • salvation (going to heaven) comes through believing in Jesus • the full truth about God can only be seen in Jesus Christians believe that all religions are just different ways of mang g God (Pluralism) because: in God's house there are many rooms they believe that God can be discovered by humans in different ways • they see people of other religions living good holy lives ers which do not refer to more than one attitude cannot go beyond level 3 3.
+Othor approaches are possible and must be marked according to the approaches are possible and must be marked according to the .
+If you are unsure of the validity of an answer, it must be sent to reviev 5 Level Descriptor 20101 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: 1 2 giving a brief reason not explaining but only describing the issue.
+The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: 2000.2 0 1 using two brief reasons or a developed reason.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons • or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
+L

-Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons see fully developed reasons or a fully developed reason or two reasons with one developed. or two reasons with one developed.
-The candidate is likely to express understanding in a clear style of The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
+The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-L control of the property

-Level 4 7-8 A clear understanding of the issue is shown typically by:

-- using four brief reasons

-- or two developed reasons

-- or two reasons, one brief and one fully developed

-- or three reasons with one developed

-- or a comprehensive explanation using one reason only.

-The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
+Level 4 7-8 A clear understanding of the issue is shown typically by referring to at least two views: using four brief reasons or two developed reasons or two reasons, one brief and one fully developed or three reasons with one developed The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.